cferdinandi/gmt-mailchimp-for-edd/README.md

 1. Check `Subscribe buyers to your list`.
 2. Add a `List ID`.
-3. If you don't want them to receive the double opt-in email, check `Disable double opt-in`.
+3. If you want subscribers to receive the double opt-in email, check `Enable double opt-in`.
 4. Check off any desired interest groups.
 5. Click `Publish` or `Update`.